ushagithubsharma/MY-RESUME/README.md

 # MY-RESUME
 Created a personal online resume website using HTML for structure and CSS for styling.
 Designed a clean and professional layout to present personal details, education, Projects, skills, and achievements.
 Ensured the website is responsive and displays well on both desktop and mobile devices.
+A Strengthened frontend development skills and gained experience in turning static content into a visually appealing web format.